Gearank – Music Gear Information for Live Performance or Studio

 USB Microphones

-A cheap USB microphone can let you connect directly to your computer and other smart devices.
-It offers quality which is a step above that of a regular computer microphone.
-Even the cheapest USB microphone can allow for direct recordings without the need for an audio interface.
+A cheap USB microphone can connect directly to your computer and other smart devices.
+It offers quality that is a step above a regular computer microphone.
+Even the most affordable USB microphone allows direct recordings without an audio interface.
 They are convenient for quick capturing of musical ideas and basic recording of vocals and instruments.

 Fifine K669 USB Condenser Microphone